-The Department's management did not review the disbursements to determine if they were made for allowable costs.
+The Department's management did not review the disbursement to determine if it was for an allowable cost.

-\$9,765.
+\$9,081.
 However, we have estimated the likely questioned costs to be in excess of \$10,000.

 The Department's management should provide personnel approving and pre-auditing expenditures with a list of allowable and unallowable expenditures and there should be interaction between management and staff regarding questionable costs.